Home / People /

-- The LDS church purchased several documents, including direct purchases by the First Presidency.
+- The LDS church purchased several forged documents from him, including direct purchases by the First Presidency.

-- The church publicized documents favorable to the church.
+- The church publicized those documents that were favorable to the church.

-The church secretly acquired and suppressed documents that reflected negatively on its history.
+- The church also secretly acquired and suppressed documents that reflected negatively on its history.

 - Hofmann leaked to the press information about those documents that the church acquired in secret.